-- 1. The school runs after-school clubs for all pupils to access. - 2.
+- 1. The school runs clubs within the school day.
+This includes an after-school run by the school staff. - 2.
 There are a wide variety of clubs that offer sporting, physical and creative and thinking challenges. - 3.
-Residential visits, and day visits are used to support specific groups of children.
+Residential visits, and day visits are used to support specific groups of children, and the school offers this to partner schools to bring children together with similar needs.